Terrell Burgess

-Terrell Joseph-Nathaniel Burgess (born November 12, 1998) is an American football free safety for the New York Giants of the National Football League (NFL).
-He played college football at Utah and was drafted by the Los Angeles Rams in the third round of the 2020 NFL Draft.
+Terrell Joseph-Nathaniel Burgess (born November 12, 1998) is an American professional football safety for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Utah Utes and was drafted by the Los Angeles Rams in the third round of the 2020 NFL draft.
+Burgess won Super Bowl LVI with the Rams and has also been a member of the New York Giants, Washington Commanders, and Buffalo Bills.

-Early years
+Early life

 Burgess attended San Marcos High School in San Marcos, California.
 He played defensive back and wide receiver in high school.
 He committed to the University of Utah to play college football.

 College career

 Burgess played at Utah from 2016 to 2019.
 After spending his first three seasons as mostly a backup, he was a full-time starter his senior year in 2019.
 During his career, he had 116 tackles and one interception.

 Professional career

 Los Angeles Rams

-Burgess was drafted by the Los Angeles Rams with the 104th overall pick in the third round of the 2020 NFL Draft.
+Burgess was drafted by the Los Angeles Rams with the 104th overall pick in the third round of the 2020 NFL draft.
 He suffered a broken ankle in Week 7 and was placed on injured reserve on October 27, 2020.
 Burgess won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.
 He was waived on November 8, 2022.